 The dialogues follow the artist’s poetic accounts during childhood to adolescence, whilst presently retelling the evolution of the network and queer spaces from Essex.
 Between these are interjections exploring their own genderfluidity and experience of being autistic, contrasting and making audial references to feminist approaches in neurological research through the recognition of autism as a ‘spectrum’ by Lorna Wing, whilst also retracing Morl’s shared paternal family history with it’s links to Marconi electronics and memories of their relative Suzie Morl in Ilford.

-With an absence of individuals within family records, this work aims to form and build a visual archive and tribute of both Morl’s experiences and Suzie Morl, a disabled transgender woman who moved to Manchester whose name is recorded on the world’s first Transgender Memorial in Salford (3).
+With an absence of individuals within family records, this work aims to form and build a visual archive and tribute of both Morl’s experiences and Suzie Morl, a disabled transgender woman who moved to Manchester whose name is recorded on the world’s first Transgender Memorial in Sackville Gardens, Manchester (3).

 Ultimately Morl argues that if queer history and networks are founded on refuge and belonging, often through alternative spaces and the use of secret languages like Polari, then we must adapt to support those with communication differences.
 Like virtual worlds such as the internet whereas youths we sought to locate our lives which were absent from wider society, or connect with others online via video games, servers, or mobile phone virtual augmented reality gaming interfaces, which are without language barriers and permeate the merging of both public commune and connection.
 Queerness as an act now could foster these approaches, into a form of queer futurism that celebrates and supports a humanity in variation, whilst recontextualizing the archive that supports a better education within.